Guidelines for .eu in Cyrillic

 Accredited registrars or registrars currently undergoing accreditation for the .eu extension are accredited for the .ею extension by default.
 No extra pre-payment is required.

 Policies and procedures

 All policies, procedures and features currently available for .eu such as transfers, bulk transfers, multiyear, DNSSEC, registry lock, etc., also apply to .ею (Cyrillic string).

-The current Registration Policy, WHOIS Policy, and Terms & Conditions apply to domain names registered under .ею.
+The current WHOIS Policy and Terms & Conditions apply to domain names registered under .ею.
 The Alternative Dispute Resolution is also available for .ею.

 Domain name script

 The script of the second level domain name must match the script of the TLD extension (.eu, .ею).
 In other words, if anyone registers abc, they get abc.eu (with the Latin TLD extension).
 If the domain name being registered is in Cyrillic script, the script at the top-level will be .ею.

 A registrar wishing to register an exclusively numeric domain name - possibly including hyphens - should specify the TLD extension.
 In the case that the extension is not specified, the .eu (Latin string) extension will be allocated by default.